telerik/ajax-docs/general-information/get-client-side-reference.md

 ## Important MS AJAX Events

-The client-side instances of the Telerik® UI for ASP.NET Ajax controls are initialized after their scripts are loaded (after [Sys.Application.init](https://msdn.microsoft.com/library/bb397532(v=vs.100).aspx)).
+The client-side instances of the Telerik® UI for ASP.NET AJAX controls are initialized after their scripts are loaded (after [Sys.Application.init](https://msdn.microsoft.com/library/bb397532(v=vs.100).aspx)).
 The earliest event that you can use to reference the client-side instance of a control is the [Sys.Application.load](https://msdn.microsoft.com/library/bb383829(v=vs.100).aspx) event. <Comment: The phrase "at the earliest" seems odd to me.>

 >caption Example 6: Using the Sys.Application.load event to get the instance.